Erenow/erenow/README.md

-Hi 👋 My name is Eren Tuna Can
+Hi 👋 My name is Eren Can Şİmşek
 ===========================

 Full-stack developer